Ordination of women in Methodism: Methodism

 By 1945, only 3 remained in the conference.
 One of these women, Lea Joyner, was never given an official appointment.
 She was told, "no church will have you."
 She was given a vacant lot and $5,000 and told to start her own church in Monroe, Louisiana.
 When she died in 1985, she held the distinction of having the longest pastorate in the Louisiana conference, and the largest Methodist church in the world pastored by a woman.
 The church she started in 1952 had over 2,200 members.

 In 1942, the Fundamental Methodist Conference split from the Methodist Church and it does not ordain women.
 The Evangelical Methodist Church split from the Methodist Church in 1945 and does ordain women as elders.

 On May 4, 1956, in Minneapolis, Minnesota, the General Conference of the Methodist Church approved full clergy rights for women.
 This was done by adding one sentence to the Book of Discipline: "All foregoing paragraphs, chapters and sections of Part III [of the Book of Discipline] shall apply to women as well as to men."
 Bishops were now required to appoint every pastor in good standing, regardless of gender.
 Maud Jensen was the first woman to be granted full clergy rights after this decision, in what is now the Central Pennsylvania Annual Conference.
 Grace Huck was another woman accepted into probationary status as part of this historic vote, and she was received into full connection in 1958.
 She recalls the resistance to her ministry by a male member of her church in one of her early appointments.
 She has been quoted as saying that when the district superintendent told the congregation he was appointing a woman minister, one man shouted, "there will be no skirts in this pulpit while I'm alive."
 She also noted that he later became one of her best supporters.

 Evangelical United Brethren Church

 The Church of the United Brethren in Christ started ordaining women with full clergy rights in 1889.

 In 1946, the Church of the United Brethren in Christ united with the Evangelical Church to form the Evangelical United Brethren Church.
 The Evangelical Church had never ordained women.
 The Bishops from both churches agreed to not ordain women in the newly formed church, but there was never a vote on it at annual conference.
 Many churches continued to ordain women with full clergy rights.

 Wesleyan Methodist Church (UK)

 As late as 1890, women were first ordained as deaconesses in the Wesleyan Methodist Church.

+African Methodist Episcopal Church

+The African Methodist Episcopal Church began officially ordaining female deaconesses in 1948.
+It elected its first female bishop in 2000.